ccajas/JS-TinyRenderer/README.md

 ```

 Run `grunt watch` to start watching the changes in the source code, which will bundle the files and `uglify` the code when a file is saved.

-*Participating browsers only.
-Download [Firefox Nightly](https://nightly.mozilla.org/) to get the benefits of SIMD!